pasky/bc_thesis/README.md

 Functionality and correctness of the library will be verified by unit testing of its core components with sufficient code coverage.
-Part of the CTF tool-chain is also a set of command-line utilities such as one-way conversion from DWARF to CTF, merging two CTF datasets in one (while creating a parent-child relationship), printing of the CTF data and computing statistics.
+Part of the CTF tool-chain is also a set of command-line utilities such as one-way conversion from DWARF to CTF, merging two CTF data sets in one (while creating a parent-child relationship), printing of the CTF data and computing statistics.

-An ultimate demonstration of the capabilities of the implementation is a feature addition to the FreeBSD kernel debugger DDB - pretty printing for the data structures used in the currently loaded kernel image.
+A demonstration of the capabilities of the implementation is a feature addition to the FreeBSD kernel debugger DDB - pretty printing for the data structures used in the currently loaded kernel image.
 A vital point is the comparison to other approaches that would aim to solve this problem.

+Another significant utilisation of the CTF data set is displayed in the software component Type-aware KVM Library that builds on top of the standard kernel virtual memory library to provide a type-safe interface to reading data from a live kernel or a core dump originating from a possibly different processor architecture.

-Furthermore, the thesis should discuss and argue about future possibilities of the technology, its use in compilers, system-wide availability as debugging data even in production environments, the potential use for core dumps examination or enrichment of the format by adding the support for C++ classes.
+The thesis will also investigate and discuss at least one other direction of extending the technology - e.g. its use in compilers, system-wide availability as debugging data even in production environments or enrichment of the format by adding the support for C++ classes.

 ### Literature
 #### The C Programming Language